herson/anansi/README.md

 - **nmap**: For port scanning and service enumeration.
 - **python-nmap**: A Python wrapper for `nmap` to automate scanning.
 - **metasploit**: A platform for testing exploits against vulnerable services.
-- **Custom Scripts**: Users can add their own scripts for additional exploitation methods.
+- **Custom Exploitation Modules**: Extend Anansi with custom scripts or other tools.
+- **Threading Library**: Use Python’s `concurrent.futures` for multithreaded scans.

 ---